LispCookbook/cl-cookbook/debugging.md

 ~~~

 We can also, in editors that support it, right-click on any object in
-the REPL and `inspect` them.
+the REPL and `inspect` them (or `C-c I` on the object to inspect in Slime).
 We are presented a screen where we can
 dive deep inside the data structure and even change it.

 Let's have a quick look with a more interesting structure, an object: